Book 1: Foundations

 The environment selects.

 In stable ecosystems, mutualistic relationships flourish - cleaner fish and predators coexist, fungi and trees exchange resources.
 But when conditions shift, selection pressure intensifies.
 Drought kills both trees and their fungal partners.
-Overfishing eliminates cleaner fish and makes predators more aggressive.
+Overfishing disrupts reef ecosystems: when populations collapse, cleaner fish lose the repeated interactions that make cooperation stable - and predators, no longer invested in maintaining cleaning stations, become more likely to eat cleaners instead of cooperating with them.
 Climate change disrupts symbioses refined over millions of years.

 Businesses face the same dynamic.
 In stable markets, partnerships thrive.
 But when the competitive landscape shifts - new technology emerges, customer preferences change, regulation disrupts established models - selection pressure intensifies.
 Not all partnerships survive.
 Not all business models persist.
 Not all companies adapt fast enough.

-That's Chapter 7: Natural Selection in Markets - how competition actually works, why "best" doesn't mean what you think it does, and how to navigate fitness landscapes that change faster than you can optimize.
+In Chapter 7: Natural Selection - we'll look into how competition actually works, why "best" doesn't mean what you think it does, and how to navigate fitness landscapes that change faster than you can optimize.